-This is a simple guide on how to apply for a certificate of good conduct in Kenya as of 2019.
-When applying for a job in Kenya especially the government ones, a certificate of conduct is one of the key requirements one must have.
+This is a simple guide on how to apply for a certificate of good conduct in Kenya.
+When applying for a job in Kenya especially the government ones, a certificate of conduct is one of the key requirements one must-have.
 A certificate of good conduct will help to show if you have engaged in any criminal activities before and you obey and follow the rules and regulations of the country.
 Most employers will ask for a certificate of conduct which was obtained at least 3 years ago.

 Who can be given a certificate of good conduct?